realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 It is anti-unbounded abstraction drift.

+Imagination lets directions keep going.
+Reality makes them interact.

 ---

-# 13. Relationship to Reality Tracing
+# 14. Relationship to Reality Tracing

 Reality tracing asks that models remain in contact with: